Hiring an HR Manager in 7 Steps

 - Handle disciplinary actions

-- Hire and fire employees
+- Hire and terminate employees

 Hiring an HR manager can also help your business as it grows, as they typically have extensive knowledge of HR laws that might apply once you surpass a certain number of employees.
 If you don’t ensure compliance with these laws, you could face serious fines and penalties from government agencies or employee lawsuits.

-Step 2: Write a Job Description
+Step 2: Write an HR Manager Specific Job Description

 List the specific duties and responsibilities in your job description.
 If you want to ensure legal compliance, for example, list employment law experience as a requirement.
 Regardless of the level of experience you need, there are certain skills every HR employee should have: